Eveve

 Eveve is a company which provides restaurant reservation systems.
 The firm is the largest independently owned supplier in the industry, managing two million online diners per year, and is the largest supplier in Minnesota, booking more table reservations than its main rival OpenTable.
+As of 2012, more than 40% of restaurant reservations in the Twin Cities was done by Eveve.